dodokpeter/BoringStuff/README.md

 ### Python
 Python should be installed and configured.
 I prefer to use Anaconda3 for Python setup, which you can download from https://www.anaconda.com/products/individual
+Necessary packages, that need to be installed into python:
+- pyyaml   '''pip install pyyaml''' - editing and readin yaml files, in Anaconda3 it's preinstalled

 ### First run
 When you are about to start using boring stuff scripts, Please run this command from directory, where you've cloned this project: